Banata

 Magic Links

-Passwordless authentication via email — users click a link to sign in without needing a password.
+Passwordless sign-in via email — users click a link to authenticate without a password.

 typescript